-The use of high cost LiDAR data in plantation forest management requires a good understanding of the final output.
+The capture and use of high density LiDAR data across forest plantations requires a good understanding of the final output.
 Sometimes this output is only a digital terrain model and or other times it is to quantify forest attributes, such as mean top height, DBH, basal area, volume and stocking.

 The original dataset looks like the image below with part of the stem classified as noise (pink colour) (Figure 1).

 To determine the area inside the canopy, a digital terrain model (DTM) in blue and a digital surface model (DSM) in green have been derived (Figure 2).

 Figure 2: Point cloud with DTM and DSM